Mullingar: In popular culture

 The town is mentioned in a number of songs, including "The Reason I Left Mullingar" (written in 1980 and sung by The Furey Brothers), "Ode in Praise of The City of Mullingar" (written by William J Macquorn Rankine), "The Rocky Road to Dublin" (by The Dubliners), and Pat of Mullingar (an Irish rebel song).
 Mullingar is also mentioned towards the end of the song "Horse Outside" by the Rubberbandits.

 Mullingar is also associated with Irish author James Joyce, who was an occasional visitor to Mullingar during his youth.
 Joyce's father, John, was a civil servant posted from Dublin to compile an electoral register of Mullingar and the surrounding townlands.
 He often stayed in the Greville Arms Hotel.
 James referred to Mullingar in three of his novels, mentioning it twelve times in Ulysses, in chapter 14 of Stephen Hero, and three times in Finnegans Wake.
 (Note: Mullingar appears in Ulysses in the Calypso episode; in Lotus Eaters; twice in Hades; in Lestrygonians; in Nausicaa; twice in Oxen of the Sun; in Circe; in Eumaeus; and twice in Ithaca.
 The town is also mentioned three times in Finnegans Wake in Book 1, Section 6, page 138, line 19; in Book 2, Section 2, page 286, line 21; and in Book 2, Section 3, page 345, line 34.
 Mullingar does not appear in Dubliners nor in A Portrait of the Artist as a Young Man.)

 Mullingar featured on Three Men in a Boat on BBC 2 in December 2009, in an episode called "Three Men Go to Ireland".
 Dara Ó Briain, Rory McGrath and Griff Rhys Jones visited Mullingar Greyhound Stadium during the episode.
 In Doubt, a 2008 film adaptation of the John Patrick Shanley stage play, the town is referenced in a dialogue between the main character and the school caretaker.

 Outside Mullingar, a play by John Patrick Shanley, starred Will and Grace star Debra Messing.

 Sport

 GAA

-There are several Gaelic Athletic Association football clubs in the Mullingar area: Mullingar Shamrocks, St. Loman's Mullingar, The Downs and Shandonagh.
+There are several Gaelic Athletic Association football clubs in the Mullingar area: Mullingar Shamrocks, St. Loman's Mullingar, The Downs, and Shandonagh.
 St Oliver Plunkett's and Cullion play hurling.
 Westmeath GAA county team plays football and hurling at its home games at Cusack Park.

 Football

-Mullingar has three adult football teams; Mullingar Athletic (who play in Gainstown), Mullingar Town (who have their grounds in D'Alton Park), and Mullingar Celtic (who play their home games in the Raithin community pitch which is shared with Grange Utd, an under 18 side).
+Mullingar has three adult football teams; Mullingar Athletic (who play in Gainstown), Mullingar Town (who have their grounds in D'Alton Park), and Mullingar Celtic FC (who play their home games in the Raithin community pitch).